-It's simpler to tell someone else to continue, because you don't share their pain or context.
+It's easy to tell someone else to continue, because you don't share their pain or context, you just want them to live.
 From my perspective, I certainly do not want to expire, but I also do not want to suffer every minute of whatever life-span I have left.
 I'm not here to be propped up so people can look at me, see that "I look good" and continue on the way.

 The Game Table

-This is one of those decisions you don't want to make, and believe me: the physicians will not make this for you, either, so you're on your own.
+This is one of those decisions you don't want to make, and believe me: the physicians will not (can not) make this for you, either, so in the end I'm in a familiar position: on my own.
 Forget the dialysis end of things, which has it's own large set of painful nuisances, too, and only think about the Big Cancer Ones.

 The question is: if I can't take the side-effects any longer, do I (can I) stop the treatment?
 Always the doctors (and family and friends) recommend continued treatment, because "the data" shows it's better.
 Even though they can't say one way or another, in your particular case, the one case that actually matters to you, what will happen.
 Nor can they say the medicine is the actual reason my remission is holding.